yangjiaolong/Go-ICP/README.md

 ### Introduction

-This C++ code implements the Go-ICP algorithm (with trimming strategy for outlier handling).
+This repository contains the C++ code for the Go-ICP algorithm (with trimming strategy for outlier handling).
 It is free software under the terms of the GNU General Public License (GPL) v3.
-Please refer to our papers for algorithm details:
+Details of the Go-ICP algorithm can be found in our papers:

 * J. Yang, H. Li, Y. Jia, *Go-ICP: Solving 3D Registration Efficiently and Globally Optimally*, International Conference on Computer Vision (__ICCV__), 2013.
 [PDF](http://jlyang.org/iccv13_go-icp.pdf)